Lana Del Rey: 2022–present: Did You Know That There's a Tunnel Under Ocean Blvd, Stove and companion album

 On January 31, 2024, at Billboards pre-Grammy event, Del Rey announced her upcoming tenth studio album.
-Originally titled Lasso and due for release in September 2024, the album's title would change to The Right Person Will Stay due for release in May 2025 before Del Rey confirmed the new title Stove and its release in January 2026.
+Originally titled Lasso and due for release in September 2024, the album's title would change to The Right Person Will Stay due for release in May 2025 before Del Rey confirmed the new title Stove in January 2026.
 It is set to be her first country album.
 "Tough", a collaboration with American rapper Quavo, was released on July 3, 2024.

 In April 2024, Del Rey resumed performances with a headlining slot at Coachella.
 Following the performance, she announced her first-ever solo headlining stadium concert at Fenway Park in Boston on June 20.
 The show, which sold-out, garnered criticism from some fans for going ahead, despite being delayed due to a thunderstorm and being shortened to follow local sound curfew ordinances.
 Throughout the summer, Del Rey performed at festivals throughout Europe, including Primavera Sound in Spain and the Reading and Leeds Festivals in England.
 In total, Del Rey performed 10 shows on the 2024 leg of the tour.

 In November 2024, Del Rey announced a six-date 2025 UK and Ireland leg, which began on June 23 and ended on July 4.
 An all-stadium leg, it marked her debut performances at the Principality Stadium in Cardiff, Hampden Park in Glasgow, Anfield in Liverpool, Aviva Stadium in Dublin, and two shows at Wembley Stadium in London.
 Opening acts for the UK and Ireland shows were announced on June 22, 2025, consisting of London Grammar in Cardiff, Banks in Glasgow, Liverpool and Dublin, and Addison Rae for the London dates.
 In 2025, Del Rey and the Weeknd collaborated on the track "The Abyss" from his album Hurry Up Tomorrow.
 On April 25, 2025, Del Rey performed at Stagecoach Festival, previewing several new songs from her upcoming country-influenced album.
 The album was preceded by the singles "Henry, Come On" and "Bluebird", both co-written with Luke Laird and produced alongside Drew Erickson.

+On April 16, 2026, Del Rey released the song "First Light" from the soundtrack to the James Bond video game of the same name.

+On July 15, 2026, Del Rey announced in a post on Instagram that Stove was nearing completion, and that additional material had been compiled in a second "companion" album, made with multiple collaborators.
+The post included images of the artwork for two vinyl artworks, one for Stove, and the other featuring a boat named "Spyda", suggesting this as the title for the companion album.